horizontalsystems/blockchain-crypto-guides/guides/defi/2-howto-defi.md

 Therefore, the risk is present in all DeFi products.
 Keep that in mind and never invest more than you're willing to lose.

-Too often, it seems that projects are rolled out without audits and testing.

-> As a potential user, you cannot simply take a project at their word if they say they have been audited.
-Do your own due diligence and review project audits before putting any substantial sum into it.

 There are some DeFi services, like [Nexus Mutual](https://nexusmutual.io) which allow DeFi users to get insured against hacks and vulnerabilities.